torgeiraamboe/poincare_conjecture/README.md

-# poincare_conjecture
+# The Poincaré conjecture

-Lecture notes from a talk on the Poincaré conjecture
+These are some unfinished lecture notes from a talk I gave on the Poincaré conjecture 03.03.2021.